NaomiRozenberg/unit-1/Projects/Projects.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger provides real time value of currency.
+4. The electronic ledger provides real time value of currency and value of currency over time.
-5. The electronic ledger requires a password for access.
+5. The electronic ledger....
-6. The electronic ledger shows statistics such as: cash balnce and value of currency over time.
+6. The electronic ledger shows statistics such as: cash balnce, income and spending statistics.

 # Criteria B: Design